npm-wharf/mcgonagall/README.md

 ## Cluster Specification

-The cluster specification identifies the services, the order in which to create them, scaling factors for target cluster sizes and shared default configuration (if any).
+The cluster specification identifies the resources, the order in which to create them, scaling factors for target cluster sizes and shared default configuration (if any).
 The scaling factors are expressed as number of containers to provision per service related to the baseline.

 ### Example Cluster Specification